 Service Learning/Internship is an opportunity for high school students to work at Newberry County Memorial Hospital during a class period for a semester and receive credit for that class.
 Students sign up through the School-to-Work program.
 Paperwork and an orientation are required to be a part of this program.

 Junior Volunteer Program is our summer program for students age 14 – 20.
-During the seven-week program, students work in one department the entire time.
-Students must submit an application in February and March to be a part of this program.
+The program consists of 2 four week sessions.
+Students may request the June or July session on the application.
+Applications must be submitted by the due date in order to be considered.
 Orientation is in May and students are ready for work in June and July.
 Space is limited!
 This is an excellent program for those who want to enter the healthcare field.
 More >

 Our volunteer clergy program is in conjunction with Interfaith Community Service.
 Local pastors sign up through Interfaith Community Service to volunteer at the hospital.
 Pastors take call for one week at a time throughout the year.
 The pastor must be available in when families request a pastor in the event of an emergency as well as minister to patients in the hospital.
 If you are a Pastor interested in serving NCMH, contact our Volunteer Coordinator by email or 803.405.7130.